jesusizq/libtriangulation/README.md

 The library uses the following third-party libraries:

-- [nlohmann/json](https://github.com/nlohmann/json): For parsing and serializing JSON data.
 - [mapbox/earcut.hpp](https://github.com/mapbox/earcut.hpp): For the triangulation algorithm.
 - [GoogleTest](https://github.com/google/googletest): For unit testing.

-All dependencies are fetched automatically at configure time using CMake's `FetchContent`.
+All dependencies are fetched automatically at configure time.

 ## How to Build and Test